|

 mother was Elizabeth Champion from Waterford Township.
 Gloucester

-County, and it was to the Champion family that the widow Hatch and her
+County, and it was to the Champion family that the widow Hatch and

 children turned.